DAT355-V25/Maude-smart-home/README.md

 - Make sure all `.maude` files are in the same directory before running `run.maude`.
 - Examples for what you can verify in the program are located as comments in the bottom of `smarthome-mc.maude`.
+- We recommend that you use Maude version 3.1 or newer when running this project